apache/beam/website/www/site/content/en/documentation/transforms/python/elementwise/runinference.md

 ### Example 1: Image classification

 In this example, we create a pipeline that performs image classification using the `mobilenet_v2` architecture.

+This pipeline reads your set of images, performs preprocessing, passes the images to the PyTorch implementation of RunInference, and then writes the predictions to a text file.

 {{< highlight language="py" file="sdks/python/apache_beam/examples/snippets/transforms/elementwise/runinference.py"
   notebook="examples/notebooks/documentation/transforms/python/elementwise/runinference" >}}